 Have a dispute with your travel insurance provider?
 Here’s how the Financial Ombudsman Service can help.

 Travel insurance provides crucial financial protection against an extensive range of holiday risks.
-However, if you’ve had a travel insurance claim unfairly rejected or the cover provided by your insurer falls short of expectations, you can go to the Financial Ombudsman Service (FOS) for help.
+Interestingly, over 90% of travel insurance claims are paid, but if you’re part of the 10% that's had your claim unfairly rejected or the cover provided by your insurer falls short of expectations, you can go to the Financial Ombudsman Service (FOS) for help.

 This guide explains what FOS is, how it works and how it can help resolve travel insurance disputes.